EnriqManComp/Lunar-Lander-DRL-Dueling-DoubleDQN/README.md

 # Lunar-Lander-DRL-Dueling-DoubleDQN (D3QN)
 This is a Deep Reinforcement Learning solution for the Lunar Lander problem in OpenAI Gym using dueling network architecture and the double DQN algorithm.
 The solution was developed in a Jupyter notebook on the Kaggle platform, utilizing the GPU P100 accelerator.
+You can find the model weights in the model folder and the results in csv format in the results folder.
 # Package Requirements
 ```python
 pip install swig, gym[box2d]